spracing/spracingpixelosd/ReadMe.md

 looks amazingly smooth.
 If the flight controller's scheduler doesn't devote much time to rendering, or the rendering code is slow then the video overlay can be updated slower than 50/60 FPS but results in a suboptimal user experience.

-The library is compiled on a per-target basis, as the pin, hardware and memory layout requirements differ per-target.
+The source is compiled on a per-target basis, as the pin, hardware and memory layout requirements differ per-target.

+Depending on the build mode different styles of binaries are produced.

+Library - For flashing onto reserved area of flash on the same MCU as the flight controller software.
+Integrated - Legacy code when the code was directly compiled into FlightOne or Betaflight.
+Standalone - For flashing to a standalone MCU, with a UART connection to the flight controller.

+#### Library build mode

-Currently, the build system for the library is designed to generate a binary which can be flashed to a target's external flash.
+The build system for the library build mode is designed to generate a binary which can be flashed to a target's external flash.
 The binary includes the hash for an EXST bootloader so that the bootloader can verify the binary is not corrupted.